Han Fuju: Early life

 Han Fuju was born in Dongshantai Village (东山台村 (Dōngshāntái Cūn)), Ba County, Hebei Province.
 He had had little aptitude for schooling.
-Nonetheless, while quite young, he had worked as a clerk in his hsien ("county") until his gambling debts forced him to run away and enlist in the army of General Feng Yu-hsiang.
+Nonetheless, while quite young, he had worked as a clerk in his hsien ("county") until his gambling debts forced him to run away and enlist in the army of General Feng Yuxiang.
 Han rose quickly, from clerk to chief clerk, to lieutenant, to captain, and after an uprising, to major.
 During the warlord upheavals in the 1920s, he emerged as commander of General Feng's 1st Army Group.

 Governor and warlord

 In 1928, he was appointed chairman (governor) of Henan province by Feng, and in 1929, he was confirmed in office and concurrently named commanding general of the 11th Division.
-When the Christian general revolted later in the year, Han declared his allegiance to the central government of Chiang Kai-shek.
-In the Central Plains War in 1930, Han fought against the rebel troops of Yen Hsi-shan and his former commander Feng Yu-hsiang in Shandong and was rewarded with appointment as governor of the province.
+When Feng revolted later in the year, Han declared his allegiance to the central government of Chiang Kai-shek.
+In the Central Plains War in 1930, Han fought against the rebel troops of Yan Xishan and his former commander Feng Yuxiang in Shandong and was rewarded with appointment as governor of the province.

 He took over Zhang Zongchang's role as the warlord in Shandong Province.
-In autumn 1932, unified the province after defeating the rival warlord Liu Zhennian, who controlled the eastern part of the province (in particular the sea port of Yantai) and was known as the "King of Eastern Shandong ".
+In autumn 1932, he unified the province after defeating the rival warlord Liu Zhennian, who controlled the eastern part of the province (in particular the sea port of Yantai) and was known as the "King of Eastern Shandong ".
 As governor, Han was a stern disciplinarian with the civil servants and the military.
 He had virtually wiped out banditry and traffic in narcotics in campaigns of suppression.
 By commercial operations, principally in cotton, tobacco, and real estate, he grew rich and gave generously to schools, hospitals, and civic improvements.

 In the mid-1930s, he was the target of Japanese attempts to get him to incorporate his province of Shandong into one of the North China puppet states that they were attempting to construct.
 After the onset of the Second Sino-Japanese War, he commanded the 3rd Army Group and in 1937 was made Deputy Commander in Chief of the 5th War Area defending the lower Yellow River valley.
+During the Xi'an Incident in December 1936, he openly praised the actions of Zhang Xueliang in kidnapping Chiang Kai-shek and forcing him into forming the Second United Front, but was successfully urged by Song Zheyuan, Chairman of the Hebei-Chahar Political Council, to retract his statements and support a political solution to the crisis.